rohithr8484/MezoIQ/README.md

 A consumer-facing marketplace with NFTs, Gift Cards and other items  built on a Mezo blockchain that rewards users for real on-chain activity.

 - Achievement-driven activity tracking
 Everyday actions such as shopping, gaming and transactions with MUSD are converted into measurable achievements and progress.
+There are so many reasons to start earning MUSD with gift card, NFT and other purchases!

 - Challenges & missions
 Users participate in time-bound and ongoing challenges linked directly to on-chain behavior.